 10. Chronic Weight Gain: Researchers have showed that people with chronic levels of stress tend to accumulate weight around their bellies and that excess weight in this area has the most toxic effects on health.
 This is one of the reasons that weight loss is not always as simple as reducing caloric intake.
+One can manage the stress by prepping their own post workout meals and performing one or the other form of physical activity to stay fit.
 Weight gain is often bound up in a complex mix of poor diet, stress, and unhappiness and all of these factors have to be addressed to be successful losing weight.

 Now For An Amazing Stress Buster!